sahansira/hook-star/README.md

-# hookify
+# Hook-star
-🚀 Hookify: The Ultimate Collection of Custom React Hooks
+🚀 Hook-star: The Ultimate Collection of Custom React Hooks

 Are you a React developer looking to streamline your workflow and enhance your projects with reusable, efficient, and powerful hooks?
-Look no further than Hookify! 🎉
+Look no further than Hook-star! 🎉

-Hookify offers a comprehensive suite of custom hooks designed to simplify your development process and boost productivity.
-Whether you're managing state, fetching data, handling forms, or creating responsive layouts, Hookify has got you covered.
+Hook-star offers a comprehensive suite of custom hooks designed to simplify your development process and boost productivity.
+Whether you're managing state, fetching data, handling forms, or creating responsive layouts, Hook-star has got you covered.

 🌟 Key Features:
 Easy to Use: Simple and intuitive API for quick integration.